Rohit01-zoey/Rohit01-zoey.github.io/_news/announcement_2.md

 related_posts: false
 ---

-🚀 Just dropped: "ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models" is now on [arXiv](https://arxiv.org/abs/2505.14238)
+Our paper “ABBA-Adapters: Efficient and Expressive Fine-Tuning of Foundation Models” is now available on [arXiv](https://arxiv.org/abs/2505.14238)